codefitz/kubespray-dependencies/README.md

 ## Introduction

 This script helps to extract information from the [Kubespray](https://github.com/kubernetes-sigs/kubespray) repository regarding Ansible, Python, and Kubernetes (kubectl) versions supported in each branch.
-The information is extracted from the `ansible.md` file and the relevant YML files in the repository.
+The information is extracted from the `ansible.md` file (found at `docs/ansible.md` or `docs/ansible/ansible.md`)  and the relevant YML files in the repository.

 ## Prerequisites